Edgar & Ellen: Pet's Revenge

 In Pet's Revenge, Edgar has to plot solo when Ellen suddenly turns into a model of proper behavior.
 She (voluntarily) takes a bath and even accepts an invitation to a slumber party.
 Surely she's got a scheme up her (unusually clean) sleeve.
 Or has a hairy traitor managed to break up the devious duo...

 High Wire

 The twins' groundskeeper, Heimertz, has a dark and secret past shrouded in... the Big Top.
 When the circus comes to Nod's Limbs, everyone, especially Edgar and Ellen, gets their money's worth.

 Nod's Limbs

 The legend of Nod's missing golden limbs resurfaces, and a town-wide search commences.
 The entire town becomes obsessed with a treasure hunt that leads to the twins' turf, and the intruders dig out a collapsed cave to discover something far more shocking than gold.

-Series two overviews
+Series two

 Hot Air

 A few months after the disgrace of the Knightleighs and Augustus Nod's return from the dead, Edgar and Ellen are living as town heroes.
 But their easy life is threatened when an old nemesis returns, and to make matters more complicated, the first Knightleigh-less mayoral election is coming up.